FreeTAKTeam/FreeTAKHub-Installation/README.md

 This approach assumes that:

 * You have a clean, freshly installed Ubuntu 20.04.
+Currently FreeTAKServer and FreeTAKHub components have been successfully tested on Ubuntu 20.04.
+Other Linux distributions or OS may work, but they have not been tested.
 * You don't execute the above command as the root user but:
     * create a new user first
     * then execute the above listed Zero Touch deploy command: